 Berger was established two centuries ago and now it has grown to become one of the world's largest paints manufacturer.
 The history of Berger Paints in Pakistan is as old as the country itself.
-Berger started its operations in Pakistan in 1950 and was the first organized Paint Company to offer premium products through imports from the these requirement
+Berger started its operations in Pakistan in 1950 and was the first organized Paint Company to offer premium products through imports from the

 BERGER PAINTS PAKISTAN LTD. became a public limited company in 1974, when 49.38% of its shares were acquired by Pakistani investors, while the remaining 50.62% were held by U.K. parent company, Jenson & Nicholson Limited.
-Later Slotrapid Limited registered in B.V.I with diversified business interests, acquired control of Berger Paints Pakistan Limited by gaining 52.0502% shares of the company.
+Later Slotrapid Limited registered in B.V.I with diversified business interests, acquired control of Berger Paints Pakistan Limited by gaining 0502% shares of the company.

 Berger established its first local manufacturing facility in Karachi in 1955.
-As the country's economic and industrial sector expanded the domand for quality paints also new and Berger continued to make examples in its product range to meet
+As the country's economic and industrial sector expanded the demand for quality paints er continued to make product range to meet these requireme

-In 2006, Derger established a state of the art manufacturing facility in Lahore.
-With its head office now located in Lahore, Berger caters to the demands of its valued customers on a national basis.
+006, Berger established a state of the art anufacturing facility in Lahore.
+With its nead office now located in Lahore, Berger aters to the demands of its valued customers on a national basis.

-Consistent quality has always been Berger's trait.
+Consistent quality has a ways been Berger's trait.
 This has been the driving force in making it the leading brand name backed by premium quality across Pakistan.

-Berger has the most comprehensive product range for various paint market regments at different price points.
-Berger has earned the admiration and trust of product quality and a very high product quality and a very high product services.

-Berger over years has entered into a number of echnical collaboration arrangements with leading international manufacturers.
-These include one of the the largest paint company from Japan, which enabled Berger to develop Automotive, Vanishes Berjinishes and Industrial Paints conforming to international standards; a Japanese chemical company, for Bumper Paints; PCS Powders, Protech Oxyplast Belgium for Powder Coatings; DPI Sendirian Berhad, Malaysia for Road & Runway Markings and Cerachem for Construction Chemicals.
+Berger has the most comprehensive roduct range for various paint market egments at different price points.
+Berger as earned the admiration and trust of ers by virtue of its superior ogy, product quality and a very high has entered into a cal collaboration nts with leading international rers.
+These include one of the the int company from Japan, which erger to develop Automotive, inishes and Industrial Paints conforming to international standards; a Japanese chemical company, for Bumper Paints; PCS Powders, Protech Oxyplast Belgium for Powder Coatings; DPI Sendirian Berhad, Malaysia for Road & Runway Markings and Cerachem for Construction Chemicals.
 In 2011, Berger acquired the distribution rights of DuPont Performance Coatings, now Axalta Coating Systems -Cromax, for Pakistan.
 In 2017, Berger also acquired distribution rights of another brand from Axalta Coatings by the name of Duxone for Pakistan.